Loading...

 How to consume Cooked Green String Beans, Roti without glucose spikes

-Include a source of protein such as grilled chicken or tofu with your meal.
-Proteins can help slow down the absorption of carbohydrates.
+Include a source of lean protein, such as grilled chicken or fish, with your meal.
+This can help slow down the absorption of carbohydrates.

 Add Healthy Fats